SajithaDilumina/SajithaDilumina/README.md

 - 📫 How to reach me **sajithadilumina2002@gmail.com**

-- ⚡ Fun fact **When my code breaks, I blame it on lag—because it’s definitely not my fault!**
+- ⚡ **When my code breaks, I blame it on lag—because it’s definitely not my fault!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">